cp3402-students/project-2025-tr1-jcua-team1/documentation/deployment.md

     git pull
     ```

-3. Create a new branch prior to modification and switch into it (best practice) to seperate working files from main files:
+3. Create a new branch prior to modification and switch into it (best practice) to separate working files from main files:

     ```
     git branch hompage-customisation